HailinWei98/SCREEN/README.md

 # scCRISPR
-scCRISPR is a pipeline to visualize the quality of single-cell CRISPR screens RNA-seq datasets.scCRISPR has integrated two R function: scMAGeCK_lr and Mixscape to estimate the regulatory score between perturbations and genes and estimate the perturbation efficiency of datasets,respectively.
+SCREEN(Single-cell CRISPR scREen data analyses and pErturbation modeliNg) is a pipeline to visualize the quality of single-cell CRISPR screens RNA-seq/ATAC-seq datasets.
+SCREEN has integrated three R functions: scMAGeCK_lr, Mixscape and plot function of cicero.
+These functions are used to estimate the regulatory score between perturbations and genes, estimate the perturbation efficiency and visualize enhancer regulatory potential, respectively.

 ## Dependency
 	R>=4.0.3
 	Seurat>=4.0.3